 The MPM method is referred as the locational marginal price decomposition method (or LMP decomposition method).
 It consists of a single market optimization run in which all modeled transmission constraints are enforced.
 Then, each LMP in the market will be decomposed into four components: (1) the energy component; (2) the loss component; (3) the competitive congestion component; and (4) the non-competitive congestion component.
 For location i:

+LMPi=LMPiEC+LMPiLC+LMPiCC+LMPiNC

 Where: